The Role of Texture in Creating Cozy Interiors

 Understanding Texture in Interior Design

 Texture in interior design refers to the surface quality of materials, which can be experienced visually or through touch.
 There are two main texture types: tactile (how something feels) and visual (how something looks).
-Both types play crucial roles in creating a cozy atmosphere.
+Both types play crucial roles in creating a cosy atmosphere.

 Types of Textures